Ficool

 It hit him directly in the face.

-Rudeus let out a choked laugh, wiping away tears he didn't want to show even in the darkness.
+Rudeus let out a breathless laugh, wiping away the tears he didn't want to show even in the darkness.

 "Now go to sleep."
 Daiki retrieved his pillow and arranged it carefully.
-"Tomorrow I have to officially start training with the sword with our father.
-I've been practicing in secret, as you know.
+"Tomorrow I have to officially start sword training with our father.
+I've been practicing in secret, you know.
 I'm sure he'll react similarly to how Roxy reacted today when she found out about us."

-"That, or he'll throw a big celebratory party in honor of his swordsman heir."
-Rudeus turned back over.
-"You took a burden I never wanted to carry.
+"That, or he'll throw a huge celebratory party in honor of his swordsman heir."
+Rudeus turned back around.
+"You took a burden off me that I never wanted to carry.
 I'll always be grateful to you for that."

 "I know."
 Daiki smiled.
-"That's what big brothers are for, isn't it?
+"That's what big brothers are for, right?
 Carrying the heavy expectations.
-Even if it's only by a few minutes' difference."
+Even if it's only because of a few minutes difference."

 "The best minutes of my life.
-Those minutes when I was born second."
+The minutes when I was born second."

 More Chapters